xzuyn/musubi-tuner/README.md

 - GitHub Discussions Enabled: We've enabled GitHub Discussions for community Q&A, knowledge sharing, and technical information exchange.
 Please use Issues for bug reports and feature requests, and Discussions for questions and sharing experiences.
 [Join the conversation →](https://github.com/kohya-ss/musubi-tuner/discussions)

+- August 15, 2025:
+    - The Timestep Bucketing feature has been added, which allows for a more uniform distribution of timesteps and stabilizes training.
+See PR [#418](https://github.com/kohya-ss/musubi-tuner/pull/418) and the [Timestep Bucketing documentation](./docs/advanced_config.md#timestep-bucketing-for-uniform-sampling--均一なサンプリングのためのtimestep-bucketing) for details.

 - August 14, 2025:
     - `convert_lora.py` now supports conversion for Qwen-Image LoRA models with Diffusers format.
 PR [#444](https://github.com/kohya-ss/musubi-tuner/pull/444) See [here](#convert-lora-to-another-format) for more details.